slatro/clearsync/README.md

 ### contracts/YellowToken.sol

 This smart contract is an ERC20 used by both YELLOW and DUCKIES tokens.
 The YELLOW token is collateral to open a state channel with another network entity.
-Additionally, it is used to pay the settlement fees on the network.
+Additionally, it is used to pay the settlement fees on the network...

 ### contracts/clearing